“We, The Patients” in Bern

 – Dr. David Marx

-A highlight of the event was the generous gifts from our sponsor Storz & Bickel provided us with a Volcano vaporizer and a Mighty Medic We already raffled off Volcano
+A highlight of the event was the generous gifts from our sponsor Storz & Bickel , who provided us with a Volcano vaporizer and a Mighty Medic .
+We already raffled off the Volcano at the event

 But we're giving away the Mighty Medic to one of our online community members!

-👉 You can participate until November 15, 2025, on our Instagram page @wethepatients .
+👉 You can still participate until November 15, 2025 on our Instagram page @wethepatients.

-Follow We, The Patients and the MEDCAN Association and post three emojis in the comments that symbolize
+Follow We, The Patients and the Association MEDCAN and post three emojis in the comments that symbolize the medical use of cannabis 🌿💚✨.

 Thanks to our sponsors

-We would like to thank our sponsors for making participation free for everyone.
+We would like to sincerely thank our sponsors so that everyone could participate free of charge.

 Bronze Sponsor:

-The lovingly compiled gift bags were also very well received – containing high-quality CBD products, a cannabis tea, a poster, an umbrella, a WTP coffee mug, and small gifts that visibly delighted the patients.
+The lovingly assembled gift bags were also very well received – containing high-quality CBD products, a cannabis tea, a poster, an umbrella, a WTP coffee mug and small tokens of appreciation that clearly delighted the patients.

 outlook

 We are deeply grateful that it is now possible to use cannabis medicinally.
-Many of our members report that cannabis has helped them live with their pain – with more peace of mind, better sleep, and a renewed joy in life.
-Our greatest wish is for all patients to have access to this therapy – safe, legal, and affordable.
-As Association we are fully committed to this goal.
+Many of our members report that cannabis has helped them live with their pain – with more peace, better sleep, and renewed joy in life.
+Our greatest wish is that all patients have access to this therapy – safely, legally, and affordably.
+As an Association , we are committed to making this a reality.